This quick tutorial will show you how to calculate the chi square statistic in SPSS and also how to interpret the result of the calculation.

 The results page looks a little complex, but actually isn’t as baffling as it might at first seem.

 The chi square statistic appears in the Value column of the Chi-Square Tests table immediately to the right of “Pearson Chi-Square”.
-In this example, the value of the chi square statistic is 0.
-The p-value appears in the same row in the “Asymptotic Significance (2-sided)” column.
-The result is significant if this value is equal to or less than the designated alpha level (normally 0.05).
+In this example, the value of the chi square statistic is 6.718.
+The p-value appears in the same row in the “Asymptotic Significance (2-sided)” column (.010).
+The result is significant if this value is equal to or less than the designated alpha level (normally .05).

-In this case, the p-value is greater than any plausible alpha value, so we’d accept the null hypothesis that asserts that the two variables are independent of each other.
-To put it simply, the result is not significant – the data provides no evidence that religion plays a role in the choice to be vegetarian.
+In this case, the p-value is smaller than the standard alpha value, so we’d reject the null hypothesis that asserts the two variables are independent of each other.
+To put it simply, the result is significant – the data suggests that the variables Religion and Eating are associated with each other.

 If you take a look at the crosstabs table (“Eating*Religion Crosstabulation”), you can easily see that the chi square test result is consistent with the data.
-There is no difference in the proportion of meat eaters to vegetarians in the No Religion and Christian groups.
-In both cases, meat eaters outnumber vegetarians by a ratio of 3 to 2.
+There are more Christian meat eaters than would be expected were the null hypothesis (that the variables are independent) true; and fewer Christian vegetarians.
+And similarly, there are more atheist vegetarians than would be expected, and fewer atheist meat eaters.

 That’s it for this quick tutorial.
 You should now be able to calculate the chi square statistic in SPSS, and interpret the result that appears the SPSS output viewer.